red1oon/bonsai10d/README.md

 - These modules are developed as open-source extensions to Bonsai (BlenderBIM) for a TERMINAL 1/2 Jetty Complex project in  Malaysia.

+## DISCLAIMER

+  ### On AI-Assisted Development

+  This project's code is developed through collaboration between human engineers and AI assistants (Claude/Anthropic).
+We state this transparently because **honesty matters more than ego**.

+  **What this means:**
+  - **Human understanding**: Every line committed is understood, tested, and maintained by the human authors
+  - **AI as tool**: We use AI like we use compilers, debuggers, and IDEs - as force multipliers for human intent
+  - **Responsibility**: Bugs are ours to fix.
+Design decisions are ours to defend.
+The code is ours to maintain
+  - **Quality commitment**: AI-assistance doesn't lower our standards.
+If anything, it raises the bar for what we can deliver

+  **What this doesn't mean:**
+  - We don't blindly copy-paste AI output
+  - We don't claim sole authorship when collaboration happened
+  - We don't hide our development process to appear more "legitimate"

+  If you can't accept AI-assisted code, don't use this project.
+If you judge code by **what it does** rather than **how it was written**, read on.

+  ### On Software Freedom

+  This software is **free as in freedom** (GPL v3.0+), not as in beer.
+You have the right to:
+  - Use it for any purpose
+  - Study how it works and modify it
+  - Redistribute copies
+  - Distribute modified versions

+  These rights come with **responsibilities**:
+  - Share improvements under the same license
+  - Don't close the source
+  - Credit contributors (human and AI alike)
+  - Don't sue over patents

+  ### On Warranties and Liability

+  **There are none.** This is production-quality code built for real construction projects, but:
+  - Use at your own risk
+  - Test before deploying to critical workflows
+  - We fix bugs we find; you fix bugs you need fixed
+  - Enterprise support?
+Build it yourself or hire us

+  This is open source.
+If you want guarantees, buy commercial software (which they are not liable anyway).
+If you want freedom (and shallow bugs), welcome aboard.

+  ### On Community Contribution

+  Pull requests welcome **when you understand what you're changing**.
+We don't care if you used AI, pair programming, or stone tablets - we care if:
+  1. The code works
+  2. You can explain it
+  3. You can maintain it
+  4. It improves the project

+  Standards matter.
+Freedom matters.
+Honesty matters.
+People matters.
+Collaboratin matters.
+Everything else is in conversation.

+  ---

+  **Project Experience**: Redhuan D. Oon (red1) - ADempiere Founding Leader, Former iDempiere Community Leader **Development Approach**: Transparent AI collaboration for professional BIM-ERP integration **License**: GNU General Public License v3.0 or later **Philosophy**: Freedom with responsibility and transparency